colbyfayock/colbyfayock.com/src/_posts/how-to-create-a-coronavirus-covid-19-dashboard-map-app-with-gatsby-and-leaflet.md

 [Follow along with the commit!](https://github.com/colbyfayock/my-coronavirus-map/commit/86bebfee4a34b9bad516879b228921cdaad55126)

 **Update:** The previous commit includes a link to the original NovelCOVID v1 API endpoint which has now been deprecated.
-Please us this instead: <https://corona.lmao.ninja/v2/countries>.
+Please use this instead: <https://corona.lmao.ninja/v2/countries>.

 [See updated commit](https://github.com/colbyfayock/my-coronavirus-map/commit/e8f63c7ca60ec358b2edc9bc3ed8935be85b5573).